creemama/run-non-root/README.md

                           running as a non-root user; this option overrides the RUN_NON_ROOT_GID environment variable.
   -h, --help              Output this help message and exit.
+  -i, --init              Run an init (the tini command) that forwards signals
+                          and reaps processes; this matches the docker run option --init.
   -q, --quiet             Do not output "Running ( COMMAND ) as USER_INFO ..."
                           or warnings; this option does not silence --debug output.